nolearning/articles/courses/coursera_programming_languages.md

 (* static environment: x : int, y : int *)
 (* dynamic environment: x --> 34, y --> 17 *)
 ```
-* syntax -- how to write something
+1. syntax -- how to write something / How do you write language constructs?
-* semantics -- what that something means
+2. semantics -- what that something means / What do programs mean?
+(Evaluation rules)
   - Type-checking(before program runs)
   - Evaluation (as program runs)
+3. Idioms -- What are typical patterns for using language features to express your computation?
+4. Libraries -- What facilities does the language (or a well-known project) provide “standard”?
+(E.g., file access, data structures)
+5. Tools: What do language implementations provide to make your job easier?
+(E.g., REPL, debugger, code formatter, ...)
+> * Syntax is usually uninteresting
+>   - A fact to learn, like “The American Civil War ended in 1865”
+>   - People obsess over subjective preferences
+> * Libraries and tools crucial, but often learn new ones “on the job”
+>   - We are learning semantics and how to use that knowledge to understand all software and employ appropriate idioms
+>   - By avoiding most libraries/tools, our languages may look “silly” but so would anylanguage used this way

  * For variable bindings
     - Type-check expression and extend *static environment*
     - Evaluate expression and extend *dynamic environment*
   * Variables
     - Syntax:
       sequence of letters, digits, _, not starting with digit
     - Type-checking:
       Look up type in current static environment
       If not there, fail
     - Evaluation:
       Look up value in current dynamic environment
   * Addition
     - Syntax: *e1 + e2* where *e1* and *e2* are expressions
     - Type-checking:
       if *e1* and *e2* have type int, then *e1 + e2* has type int.
   * Evaluation
     - if *e1* evaluates to *v1* and *e2* evaluates to *v2*, then *e1 + e2* evaluates to sum of *v1* and *v2*

 * Syntax vs. semantics vs. idioms vs. libraries vs. tools
 * ML basics (bindings, conditionals, records, functions)